pubsubio/pubsub-hub/README.md

 	var query = {
 		$or: [{
-			name:'mafintosh' // check where the name is mafintosh }, {
+			name:'pubsub.io' // check where the name is pubsub.io
+		}, {
 			{$has:'alias'}   // or wether it has a property called alias }]